andjmorrison/scaling-umbrella/README.md

      * a .gitignore file for Python.
      * a requirements.txt to tell Heroku what your libraries your app needs.
+        * You may need to generate your own or modify based on libraries used by your application.
      * a Procfile to tell how Heroku how to run your app.

 2. Create an .env file and add your database settings to it: